 I found it so scary back then that I didn't visit the cellar again until 35 years later.
 It was less scary when I visited it for the second time ;)

 The exhibition in the crypt is run by the National Museum of Iceland and there is a small entrance fee.

 This Bible is the first edition of the Icelandic Bible and one of the few remaining copies still in its original bindings, so it is a great treasure to us.

 Bishop Guðbrandur Þorláksson (1541-1627) at Hólar in Hjaltadalur published this Bible in Icelandic and it was indeed a great achievement and played a big role in conserving the Icelandic language, plus allowing the nation to get the knowledge of Christianity in their own language.

-The windows are a gift from Danish merchants and are made by one of our female artists, Gerður Helgadóttir.
+The windows are a gift from Danish merchants and are made by the artist Gerður Helgadóttir.

 The mosaic altarpiece is made by another of our female artists, Nína Tryggvadóttir.

-Even the altarpiece of Jesus reflects the colours of the windows, making it even more beautiful.
+Even the altarpiece of Christ reflects the colours of the windows, making it even more beautiful.

 I have knelt down in awe in front of the altar more than once when I have been here alone.
 I feel a strong energy in Skálholt and sometimes it is so strong that it is just overpowering.